 Dear EFWBA Members,

-Our First Thursday of the Month meetings present timely discussions by prominent business people on events and politics affecting our local business environment.
+Our First Thursday of the Month meetings (currently on ZOOM) present timely discussions by prominent business people on events and politics affecting our local business environment.
 Pre-lunch networking gives you time to meet other Eastside business owners.

 We provide civic and community information, development projects & politics of vital interest to residents and business owners in East Fort Worth.